EllisLempriere/git_repo_cleaner/README.md

 Git Repo Cleaner

 ## Description
-The aim of this project is to develop a cleaner for git repositories.
+The primary program of this project is an automatic git repository cleaner, specifically targeted at cleaning stale branches.

 ## Installation
 See docs->GettingStarted for instructions to set up the project and run basic tests.